-In addition to the admission criteria listed above, students interested in the Vocational Nursing program will be considered for acceptance into the program on the basis of the following:
+Vocational Nursing program will be considered for acceptance into the program on the basis of the following:

-- ➤ Pre-entrance test score of 54.0% for the ATI Test of Essential Academic Skills (Scores below 54.0% will be evaluated on a case by case basis) - Student slots available for the enrollment period - > An Interview - Must have and pass a criminal background check to include fingerprinting
+- Pre-entrance test score of 54.0% for the ATI Test of Essential Academic Skills (Scores below 54.0% will be evaluated on a case by case basis) - Student slots available for the enrollment period - > An Interview - Must have and pass a criminal background check to include fingerprinting

-Admissions requirement for the Associate Degree in Nursing Program are as follow:
+Nursing - Associate of Applied Science Program are as follow:

-- Attend the mandatory information session meeting for the Associate Degree in Nursing Program, - Submit an Associate Degree in Nursing Program Application for Admissions to the Admissions Department by the application deadline. - ➤ Have a High School Diploma or High School Transcript showing a graduation date; or possess a recognized equivalent of a High School Diploma such as a home-schooled certificate by the state where the student resided during their home schooling or a General Education Diploma (GED).
-Texas law exempts home school students from compulsory age requirements; or - Individuals who completed High School outside the United States are responsible for providing the school with an English translation of the High School transcript and certification that is equivalent to a High School Diploma. - ➤ Active Unencumbered Texas Vocational Nurse License - Submit official transcripts from all colleges and universities attended with a cumulative GPA of 2.0 or better.
+- Attend the mandatory information session meeting for the Nursing Associate of Applied Science Program, - Submit a Nursing Associate of Applied Science Program Application for Admissions to the Admissions Department by the application deadline, - Have a High School Diploma or High School Transcript showing a graduation date; or possess a recognized equivalent of a High School Diploma such as a home-schooled certificate by the state where the student resided during their home schooling or a General Education Diploma (GED).
+Texas law exempts home school students from compulsory age requirements; or - Individuals who completed High School outside the United States are responsible for providing the school with an English translation of the High School transcript and certification that is equivalent to a High School Diploma. - Active Unencumbered Texas Vocational Nurse License - Submit official transcripts from all colleges and universities attended with a cumulative GPA of 2.0 or better.
 No academic course with a grade below "C" will be accepted for transfer credit.
 Academic courses include general courses such as composition and written communication, social, behavioral and biological sciences, humanities and visual arts.
-All science general education courses must have been completed within five years of application deadline, - ➤ Sit for the Test of Essential Academic Skills (TEAS) Version V and earn an overall score of 60% (Reading 70%, Math 65%, Science 50% and English 60%) - An Interview with the committee to determine acceptance or denial into the program, - Must meet criminal background check, drug Screening, CPR, immunizations and PPD requirements.
+All science general education courses must have been completed within five years of application deadline, - Sit for the Test of Essential Academic Skills (TEAS) Version V and earn an overall score of 60% (Reading 70%, Math 65%, Science 50% and English 60%) - > An Interview with the committee to determine acceptance or denial into the program, - Must meet criminal background check, drug Screening, CPR, immunizations and PPD requirements.